Best Carpet & Pad Choices

 An experienced estimator can save you money by strategically making the best use of material waste.
 They can figure out smart ways to utilize leftover carpet from one room and use it to fill in an area in another room.
 This saves you money!
 See my list of Recommended Carpet Dealers to help make sure your home is measured accurately.

 Nylon is the most durable synthetic fiber available today.
 Beware of Carpet Retailers or Salespeople who recommend you buy carpet made from Polyester or P.E.T.
 Polyester and say it is "just as durable" as a carpet made from Nylon.

-Many carpet salespeople lack sufficient "hands-on" carpet experience and/or don't have enough product knowledge to know what grade of carpet is able to meet YOUR needs, goals and lifestyle.
-You need to do your own research and NOT rely on any one salesperson to make you carpet and padding choices for you!
+Too many carpet salespeople lack sufficient "hands-on" carpet experience or don't have enough product knowledge to know what grade of carpet is able to meet your needs, goals and lifestyle.
+You don't want to rely on their advice or suggestions.
+You need to do your own research and NOT rely on any one salesperson to make your carpet and padding choices for you!

 Unfortunately there are also plenty of unscrupulous carpet salespeople who are hoping to overcharge you by using sneaky sales tactics, deceptive advertising gimmicks, bait & switch tricks and literally dozens of other common retail carpet scams!
-Read more: How to Avoid Costly Carpet Buying Mistakes

-How To Measure Carpet Yourself!
+How To Measure Carpet Yourself

-Some salespeople over-measure intentionally while other salespeople over-measure because they are not well-trained at the art of carpet measuring.
+"Some salespeople over-measure intentionally while other salespeople over-measure because they are not well-trained at the art of carpet measuring."